aidanreilly/owncloud_qs/installing/configuring_owncloud.md

 	sudo systemctl restart httpd
 ```

-Configuring the ownCloud server web address for access outside of the local network is beyond the scope of this Quickstart guide.
-To learn more, visit [Changing Your ownCloud URL](https://doc.ownCloud.com/server/admin_manual/installation/changing_the_web_route.html).
+Configuring the ownCloud server web address for access outside of the local network is beyond the scope of this quickstart guide.
+To learn more, visit [Changing your ownCloud URL](https://doc.ownCloud.com/server/admin_manual/installation/changing_the_web_route.html).